hfelix3/NetworkCalls/README.md

 When your changes are ready to be incorporated, create a pull request into the main branch of the source repository.

-Your changes will be review and approve is appropriate.
+Your changes will be reviewed and approved as appropriate.

 ## Testing